owlbarn/tutorial/book/case-nst/README.md

   transpose_conv2d ~padding:SAME kernel stride nn
   |> normalisation ~decay:0. ~training:true ~axis:3
   |> activation Activation.Relu
 ```

+Here, combined with batch normalisation and Relu activation layers, we build two building block `conv2d_layer` and the `conv2d_trans_layer`.
+Think of them as enhanced convolution and transpose convolution layers.
+The benefit of adding these two types of layers is discussed in previous chapter.

-The "bridge" between these two uses multiple residual blocks.
-It is proposed in the ResNet work.
+Connecting these two parts are multiple residual blocks, which is proposed in the ResNet architecture.
-"They argue that residual connections make the identity function easier to learn; this is an appealing property for image transformation networks, since in most cases the output image should share structure with the input image. "
+The authors claim that the using residual connections makes it easier to keep the structure between output and input.
+It is an especially attractive property for an style transfer neural network.

-Specifically, the authors uses the residual structure in [here](http://torch.ch/blog/2016/02/04/resnets.html) as building block.
+Specifically, the authors use the residual structure proposed [here](http://torch.ch/blog/2016/02/04/resnets.html).
-Describe the structure.
-The kernel size is still set to 3.
+All the convolution layers use the common 3x3 kernel size.
+This residual block can be implemented with the `conv2d_layer` unit we have built.

 ```ocaml env=case-nst:fst